Nickchapman3773/Uranium-Fever/README.md

 - DMT (Dead Money Tweaks) - A complete overhaul of the Dead Money DLC including rebalancing, new gear, new weapons, and new enemies.
 Intended to be a pseudo-RPG-survival horror experience inspired by Resident Evil, though with focus on full-game cohesion and lore-friendliness.
 - EDGE (Early Decisions and Gameplay Enhancement) - A large-scale overhaul of Tale of Two Wastelands.
 EDGE initially originated as a mod focused on rebalancing the early game, though has since been expanded to comprehensively rebalance nearly all aspects of both Wastelands, affecting many weapons, armors, locations, quests, encounters, creatures, companions, NPCs, loot, crafting, vendors, SPECIAL stats, perks, and karma.

-Highlighted Dialogue Overhaul Mods:
+# Dialogue Overhaul:
 - Brave New World - A near complete professional revoicing of voice lines throughout the Mojave Wasteland, including more than 7,000 lines of dialogue.
 - Dialogue & Interaction Expansion Overhaul - A comprehensive overhaul of player dialogue and interaction choices.

-Highlighted NPC & Enemy Overhaul Mods:
+# NPC & Enemy Overhaul:
 - Companion Characteristics - Provides gameplay quirks derived from companion personality traits.
 - Mojave Wildlife - Adds hundreds of leveled, vanilla-friendly creature spawn points throughout the Mojave Wasteland.

-Highlighted Content Mods:
+# Content:
 - Autumn Leaves - A DLC-sized quest mod delving into a centuries-old library inhabited by sentient machines.
 Contains over 2,000 professionally voiced lines, 8 new quests, around 10 hours of gameplay, multiple different endings, and an original soundtrack.
 - Havasu Blues - A DLC-sized quest mod featuring an irradiated survival experience in the territory surrounding Lake Havasu City.
 Includes more than 60 professionally voiced characters, 28 new quests, around 10 hours of gameplay, and an entirely new world space.
 - 3DNPCs - Two expansive content mods, each focused on expanding its respective Wasteland.
 The first adds 15 quests, 8 companions, many background NPCs, and a radio station to the Capital Wasteland.
 The second adds 5 quests, 3 companions, and many background NPCs to the Mojave Wasteland.
 - Vegas Elysium Perk Pack - A perk and trait pack that introduces a new cabinet and flaw systems, inspired by the game Disco Elysium.
 These new systems typically take the form of the player having a conflicting thought that initially provides a debuff, though after meeting certain criteria (coming across specific items, encounters, or taking a certain action enough times), the player is able to internalize the “answer” to the thought, ultimately providing a substantial buff.
 The text prompts in this mod are typically very colorful, adding a great deal of depth and fun to the game.

-Highlighted Sound Mods:
+# Sound:
 - ATMOS Ambience Overhaul - A massive modernization of the ambient soundscapes of both Wastelands.
 - Passive Combat Music Tweaked - Delays combat music until certain conditions have been met, preventing the player from being prematurely notified that they were spotted by enemies.

-Highlighted Animation & Visual Mods:
+# Animation & Visual:
 - 3rd Person Camera Overhaul - Adds modernized camera features, such as shoulder swapping, smooth interactive camera movement, and fully fleshed out customizable camera positioning.
 - Armed to the Teeth Redux - Allows you to holster 4 weapons on your body at once.
 - Titans of the New West 2.0 - A complete reimagining and retexturing of power armor to achieve a much more heavy and imposing aesthetic.
 Also including many new features, animations, and sound effects.